 Africa’s First Multilingual Small Language Model (SLM) Gets Even Smaller – Thanks to Top African Innovators

-This remarkable achievement emerged from the Buzuzu-Mavi Challenge, a collaboration between Lelapa AI and Zindi, which drew over 490 data scientists, researchers and machine learning (ML) engineers from 61 countries.
-The challenge?
-Make InkubaLM smaller, faster and more efficient, while keeping its performance strong.
+This remarkable achievement emerged from the Buzuzu-Mavi Challenge, a collaboration between Lelapa AI and Zindi that brought together over 490 data scientists, researchers, and machine learning engineers from 61 countries.
+The challenge focused on a clear technical goal: reduce InkubaLM’s size and computational footprint while preserving its translation and language understanding performance.

 Why Size (Still) Matters

-Originally designed to support African languages like isiXhosa, Swahili and Hausa, InkubaLM became even more agile thanks to the challenge participants, who reduced the model size by up to 75% while maintaining strong translation quality.
+Originally developed to support languages such as isiXhosa, Swahili, and Hausa, InkubaLM became significantly more compact through the optimisation techniques applied during the challenge.
+Participants reduced the model’s size by up to 75% while maintaining strong translation quality, reinforcing the role of architectural efficiency in scalable language AI.

 The Winners